A Detailed Guide to Tackling Harmful Sewer Gas Smells in Your Home

 Can Sewer Gas Make Me Sick?

 Yes.
-It’s more than an obnoxious odor, which is why it’s important to take any signs of symptoms seriously.
+It’s more than an obnoxious odor, which is why it’s important to take any signs or symptoms seriously.
 If you noticed the rotten egg smell but failed to take action, you may lose your sense of smell for it.
-From here, your symptoms could worsen into headaches, nausea, fatigue and irritated eyes, followed by respiratory issues.
+From here, your symptoms could worsen into headaches, nausea, fatigue, and irritated eyes, followed by respiratory issues.
 Exposure to highly concentrated methane gas can lead to poisoning and cause permanent damage to your brain and heart.
 If you believe you’ve been exposed to these toxic gases, seek medical help immediately.

 How Come My Water Smells Like Sewage?